street food in Delhi

 There was a small crowd of people eating from this stand at India Gate, and a steady flow of customers.
 These are good signs the food will be fresh.

-Eating local means eating from the carts and stands that abound absolutely everywhere.
-You will see them in markets, outside malls, beside office buildings and attractions, next to metro stations, under highway flyovers and in parks.
+Eating local means eating from the carts and stands that abound everywhere.
+You will see them in Delhi’s markets, beside office buildings and attractions, next to metro stations, under highway flyovers and in parks.

 Eating local also means eating at the dhabas – the simple roadside restaurants where you can often see the food being prepared.